khaledghobashy/uraeus_smbd/README.md

 #### Numerical Code Generation and Model Simulation

 - A python code-generator that creates an object-oriented code structure of the symbolic systems.
-- A python solver that can be used to solve for *Kinematically Driven Systems* -systems driven by motion actuators- using the NumPy and SciPy libraries for numerical evaluation.
+- A python solver that can be used to solve for *Kinematically  and Dynamically Driven Systems* using the NumPy and SciPy libraries for numerical evaluation.

 #### 3D Visualization